trueos/pcbsd/src-qt5/docs/install.rst

 Installation Finished Screen
 ============================

-The screen shown in :numref:`Figure %s: PC-BSD® Installation is Now Complete <install14a>` appears once the installation is complete.
+The screen shown in :numref:`Figure %s: TrueOS® Installation is Now Complete <install14a>` appears once the installation is complete.

 .. _install14a:

 .. figure:: images/install14a.png

-Click the "Finish" button to reboot into your PC-BSD® installation.
+Click the "Finish" button to reboot into your TrueOS® installation.
 Wait until the installer exits before removing the installation media.